chericito/mobohubb-docs/docs/FEATURES/camera.md

 title: Camera
 excerpt: >-
-  Learn how to use the **mobohubb mobile app’s camera** features for taking pictures, recording videos, and scanning codes.
+  Learn how to use the **mobohubb mobile app’s camera** features for taking pictures and recording videos.
 This guide details the camera interface and how to capture, discard, or confirm media for tasks like **timeclock selfies** and **forms**.
 deprecated: false
 hidden: false
 metadata: